-This document describes use of the OnBoard only.
-This document assumes that users who are authorized to connect to service processors and other devices through the OnBoard already know how to use the management functions provided by the connected devices.
+Note: This manual describes use of the OnBoard only.
+It does not describe how to set up and administer other external services or servers that the OnBoard may access for authentication, system logging, IPMI control, SNMP notifications, data buffering, file sharing, or other purposes.
+This manual assumes that users who are authorized to connect to service processors and other devices through the OnBoard already know how to use the management functions provided by the connected devices.